SteelCompendium/data-gen/Kits/Martial Kits/Stick and robe.md

 # Stick And Robe

 Armed with a simple reach weapon, often a quarterstaff, heroes using the Stick and Robe kit are highly mobile thanks to their light armor.
-This allows them to make maximum use of their weapon’s length.
+This allows them to make maximum use of their weapon's length.

 ## Equipment